Codex

 • Load the backed-up database into your test site and make sure the test site is working and behaving the same as your live site.

-• For testing purposes add some international text (e.g. from this Arabic site) in a draft post to see if the conversion screws it up.
+• For testing purposes add some international text (e.g. from this Arabic site) in a draft post to see if the conversion breaks it.

 • Run the SQL script using the SQL tab of phpMyAdmin.